1981 Hama massacre: The massacre

-The 1981 Hama massacre occurred after a failed attack around 21–22 April 1981 by armed Islamist guerrillas (reports identify a security checkpoint or a spring festival) near an Alawite village near Hama.
+The 1981 Hama massacre occurred after a failed attack around 21–22 April 1981 by armed Sunni Islamist guerrillas (reports identify a security checkpoint or a spring festival) near an Alawite village near Hama.
 As a revenge action, government units deployed into Hama and launched house-to-house searches, sealing off neighborhoods as street fighting erupted.
 A curfew was imposed and Syrian Army troops entered the city.
-Between Thursday 23 April 1981 and Sunday 26 April 1981, security forces killed scores to hundreds of residents - between 150 and "several hundred", according to The Washington Post, or at least 350, plus 600 injured, according to authors Olivier Carré and Gérard Michaud chosen randomly among the male population over the age of 14.
-The killings were carried out by the government's "Protection Brigades" (a palace guard commanded by the president's brother Rifaat al-Assad, and Syrian Special Forces commanded by General Ali Haidar, an Alawite and Assad aide, according to the Post, while Human Rights Watch identified Syrian Special Forces and the Syrian Arab Army's 47th Brigade.
+Between Thursday 23rd and Sunday 26th of April, 1981, security forces killed scores to hundreds of residents - between 150 and "several hundred", according to The Washington Post, or at least 350, plus 600 injured, according to authors Olivier Carré and Gérard Michaud chosen randomly among the male population over the age of 14.
+The killings were carried out by the government's "Protection Brigades" (a palace guard commanded by the president's brother Rifaat al-Assad, and Syrian Special Forces commanded by General Ali Haidar, an Alawite and Assad aide, according to the Post, while Human Rights Watch identified Syrian Special Forces and the Syrian Army's 47th Brigade.

-The Washington Post described the incident as "believed to have been the bloodiest retribution so far in President Hafez Assad's two-year crackdown on opponents to his rule".
+The Washington Post described the incident as "believed to have been the bloodiest retribution so far in President Hafez al-Assad's two-year crackdown on opponents to his rule".
+Syrian Mukhabarat and Alawite militias loyal to Rifaat al-Assad unleashed brutal attacks on the civilians of Hama; executing and torturing family members of those accused of collaborating with the Islamist opposition.